School of Government & Policy

 The institutions running today’s world were built for a different one.
 The problem isn’t a shortage of good policy ideas.
 It’s that the systems meant to deliver them too often fail—and the gap between what government promises and what it produces keeps widening.

-Johns Hopkins launched this school to close that gap, drawing on a research tradition applied over 150 years to medicine, engineering and public health.
-Faculty and researchers work inside government systems, turning evidence into policy and policy into results.
-Students work alongside them, trained to understand the challenge and prepared to fix it.
+Johns Hopkins launched this school to close that gap.
+The school draws on the university’s research tradition, applied over 150 years to medicine, engineering, and public health—now turned to governing.
+Faculty and researchers bring that tradition inside government systems, shaping evidence into policy and policy into results.
+Students work beside them, trained to understand the challenge, and prepared to fix it.

 Two young men work on research together on a computer screen